 Since Nantucket is a small island, biking is one of the most popular methods of transportation.
 Biking is very safe in Nantucket since there isn’t a lot of car traffic.
 There are several bicycle rental shops within downtown Nantucket.
 The Nantucket Bike Shop is a local favorite known for excellent service, and there are a ton of things to do in Nantucket without a car, so it works out well!

 Throughout the island, you can find all kinds of trails – from challenging long adventures to short easy experiences.
 The East Side Bike trail is 28 miles long!
 It takes you along the entire eastern part of the island.

 Another excellent option is the Triple Crown Bike Path which takes you along Nantucket Harbor with views of the Nantucket Sound and the Atlantic Ocean.
 This path is 15 miles long.

-If you are lucky enough to visit Nantucket with a significant other, a romantic stroll through the Sconeset Bluff Walk is a must-have experience.
-The town of Sconeset is about 15 minutes’ driving from downtown Nantucket.
+If you are lucky enough to visit Nantucket with a significant other, a romantic stroll through the Sconset Bluff Walk is a must-have experience.
+The town of Sconset is about 15 minutes’ driving from downtown Nantucket.
 It’s easiest to get there by calling a cab.